 of files.
 The network processes data in mini-batches, and we are using a batch

 size of 64 in this example.
 Larger mini-batches take more computational time but give a lower variance estimate of the loss function/gradient at each iteration.
 We also enable random shuffling of the data set to prevent structure in the ordering of input samples from influencing training.

 Next we define a convolution layer in a similar way:

-- Every layer could be given a name.
+- Every layer can be given a name.
 When saving the model to disk and loading back, this is used as an identifier to map to the correct layer.
 So if your layer contains learned parameters (a convolution layer contains learned filters), you should give it a unique name.
-It is a good practice to give every layer a unique name, for the purpose of getting more informative debugging information when there is any potential issues.
+It is a good practice to give every layer a unique name to get more informative debugging information when there are any potential issues.

 - Number of convolution filters.

 - The size of each filter.
 This is specified in a tuple containing kernel width and kernel height, respectively.
-In this case, we are defining a 5x5 square filter size.
+In this case, we are defining a 5x5 square filter.

-Another convolution layer and pooling layer are defined similarly, with more filters this time:
+Another convolution layer and pooling layer are defined similarly, this time with more filters:

 fc1_layer = InnerProductLayer(name="ip1", output_dim=500, neuron=Neurons.ReLU(), bottoms=[:pool2], tops=[:ip1]) fc2_layer = InnerProductLayer(name="ip2", output_dim=10, bottoms=[:ip1], tops=[:ip2])